 Learning and Development

-Learning and development are essential success factors for a strong company culture.
+Learning and development are essential success factors for a strong and future-oriented company culture.
 The skills and competencies of our employees are critical for profitable growth and lasting success.
 For this reason, we want to further modernize our learning culture and step up our efforts to promote continuous, self-directed learning and learning from others.
-Employee development at BASF is guided by the belief that talent is in everyone.
-This means that development opportunities and support are open to all employees.
+Employee development at BASF is underpinned by the principle that development opportunities and support are open to all employees.

 Good to know

 Agile learning formats are characterized by a high degree of self-organization on the one hand and cooperation on the other.
 At BASF, they are primarily applied directly in a working context, for example in the form of design thinking, learning circles or hackathons.
 With the regular Climathon initiative, for example, BASF aims to find and nurture solutions that advance digitalization and sustainability together.
 In 2022, BASF also participated in the HerHackathon 2022, where 250 female digital talents from across Europe worked on seven challenges from multiple companies.
 Participating in events of this kind helps us to be perceived as an attractive digital employer and to attract new talent.

 Citizen development is an important pillar of BASF’s digitalization strategy.
 In IT jargon, citizen developers are the opposite of professional software developers – interested users who, after a short learning phase, independently create digital applications.
 There are now more than 10,000 citizen developers at BASF, who have access to various platforms to develop simple digital solutions themselves and strengthen BASF’s digital transformation.